By agreeing to receive unemployment benefits, you are stating that you are able and willing to work but cannot currently find work.

 We Do Not Recommend Receiving Unemployment If You Are Applying For SSDI

-Our attorneys recommend that you do not receive unemployment benefits when applying for SSDI.
+Our attorneys recommend that you do not receive unemployment benefits when applying for SSDI or SSI.
 You should also only apply for either assistance program out of necessity.